hakandundar34coding/system-monitoring-center/README.md

 * A simple FPS counter is shown on the GPU tab and may not be accurate in some situations.
 * FPS counting does not continue when window is minimized.

+* Some virtual machines does not provide CPU min-max frequencies, sensors and RAM hardware information.